 Miller Center for Interreligious Learning & Leadership

-The mission of the Betty Ann Greenbaum Miller Center for Interreligious Learning & Leadership at Hebrew College is rooted in the cultivation of authentic personal and institutional relationships across lines of difference.
+The mission of the Betty Ann Greenbaum Miller Center for Interreligious Learning & Leadership of Hebrew College is rooted in the cultivation of authentic personal and institutional relationships across lines of difference.
 It is our conviction that through study, dialogue, and joint action, we can help create a more just, compassionate, and sustainable world.
 We are involved in both local and national initiatives, using a combination of in-person and online educational tools.

 As a Jewish institution, Hebrew College is dedicated to helping to create a more just, compassionate, and sustainable world.
 The sacred work of tikkun olam requires engagement with a diverse range of people – all of whom are created in the image of the Divine (tzelem Elohim).
 This challenge and opportunity involves an honest and respectful exchange of ideas and a commitment to ongoing dialogue, learning, and action for the common good.